 What about a ‘check dive?’

-Scheduled liveaboard trips always make sure that the first dive of the first day is a ‘check dive.’
+Scheduled liveaboard trips always make sure that the first dive of the trip is a ‘check dive.’
 It is usually at an easy dive site that doesn’t have current or many other boats.
 This gives the team the opportunity to assess everyone’s diving skills and air consumption.
 This is not possible on a flexible liveaboard because of people coming and going most days.

 Flexible liveaboard trips can’t do a check dive for the whole group of guests at the same time because the first dive of your trip may not be the first dive of others on the boat.
 But they do make sure that everyone is carefully monitored, especially on their first dive of the trip.